Kreswell/kreswell.github.io/_posts/2019-08-14-APointlessReconstructionOfTheRealNumbers.md

 4. $$\mathcal{B}$$ is a topological base for $$\mathcal{T}$$.
 5. Each $$B \in \mathcal{B}$$ is the principal set for an ultrafilter.

 I'll call $$\mathcal{B}$$ the set of *bins* of $$\mathcal{T}$$ because that's essentially what they are.
 We can picture them as histogram bins.
 The other picture to have in mind is that of putting marks on a rod to make a ruler.
 The key idea is that, while this bin structure can always be refined, this is the best we can do in finite steps.
 We cannot take the limit of infinitesimal refinement in finite time.
-This partitioning is really no different than that which is done in calculus *before* taking limits
+This partitioning is really no different than that which is done in calculus before taking limits.

 # The Algebraic Structure